JennEYoon/datasciY/README.md

  * chatgpt-ai (folder) -- development, using chatgpt in coding.

 ### History
+  * Sept 2025: Overhaul of website, prepare for job applications.
+     * Post SciPy 2025 virtual poster presentation, make visuals to high light Wearabke-ECG project.
+     * Update all other parts of site.
+Use AI to write new Articles and Blog posts.
   * Oct 12, 2020 -- added data science resume copy to root.
+  * June 2020: rename branch default from "master" to "main" per recommended practice.
   * Sept 19, 2020 -- streamlined repo, moved out folder for learning, financial modeling.
   * Add jsq folder and javascript exercises - June 20-23, 2020.
   * Add links to HTML github viewer, Open In CoLab, Open In MyBinder - June 2020